Gertkeno/Gertkeno.github.io/teaching-zig/10_intro.md

-`zig run FILE` behaves like an python, ruby, or other interpreted languages, compiles and immediately runs the program from the file. `zig run` alone doesn't have much use for expert developers, with dependencies it requires tons of arguments; `zig build` with a `build.zig` file takes the torch as a proper build system.
+`zig run FILE` behaves like an python, ruby, or other interpreted languages, compiles and immediately runs the program from the file. `zig run` alone doesn't have much use for expert developers `zig build` with a `build.zig` file takes the torch as a proper build system.

 Zig caches compilations so if a program does get large it still doesn't take long to get back into the program.
 With stage 2 around the corner compilation